Faruq-Hameed/Faruq-Hameed/README.md

 ## Hi, I am Faruq Hameed.
 # Software Engineer | Backend Developer | Mobile and Web Dev

 I'm a software engineer based in Nigeria with about 4 years experience focusing on backend development, I have acquired hands-on experience in developing backend solutions for software applications.
 My expertise lies in building scalable and efficient backend systems that support the development of high-quality software.
-I am fast in developing RESTful APIs services I am well-versed in programming languages and frameworks such as Typescript, Node.js, Express, React Native and I am committed to maintaining code quality and testing standards in all my projects.
+I am fast in developing RESTful APIs services I am well-versed in programming languages and frameworks such as NestJs, Typescript, Node.js, Express, React Native and I am committed to maintaining code quality and testing standards in all my projects.
 I am eager to continue growing my skills and contributing to the success of any team I work with.
 Additionally, I possess the ability to relocate both within and outside Nigeria for any new opportunities that may arise.

 📫  **How to reach me:**
 [^1]:
-  • 📞 +234-806-171-8441
+  • 📞 +234-810-062-3821
 [^1]:
 ✍ faruqhameed1@gmail.com
 [^1]: